 SDAC members charged by the Dean or Dean’s Designee

 SDAC updates the Call for Applications and Announcement of Submission Deadlines

 SDAC reviews charge and award guidelines, discusses procedures, sets meeting dates, and prepares for review.

-distributed at the end of each month.
-SDAC will provide an update ofthe funding budget periodically.
+SDAC receives applications for the fall award.
+Monies are distributed at the end of the month.
+SDAC will provide an update of the funding budget periodically.

 Students must submit all necessary paperwork for reimbursement.

 Failure to meet this spring deadline will result in loss of funding.